ikasu93/Data-Science-Bias-Guideline/README.md

 * **Best Practices:**
 To control the behavioral biases like this, data experts should think critically and try to be logical.
 Self-criticism or self-evaluation is one of the best ways to not be biased [45].

+### Overfitting and Underfitting
+Overfitting and Under-fitting are two problems with machine learning models.
+Overfitting is when the model grabs the trend of training data patterns so well that it does not improve its ability to solve problem anymore.
+Under-fitting is reverse of overfitting.
+It is the statistical model that cannot capture the underlying trend of data or model over idealizes its experience [81].
+* **Example:**
+Let’s say we want to predict if a student will land a job interview based on her resume.
+Now, assume we train a model from a dataset of 10,000 resumes and their outcomes.
+Next, we try the model out on the original dataset, and it predicts outcomes with 99% accuracy… wow!
+But now comes the bad news.
+When we run the model on a new (“unseen”) dataset of resumes, we only get 50% accuracy [82].
+* **Best Practices:**
+Process Mining Algorithms can reduce the gap between overfitting and under-fitting [83].
+In [84], authors presented two important techniques namely Penalty Methods, and Early Stopping, to limit these effect (overfitting & under-fitting).
+Furthermore, a novel L1/4 regularization method to overcome this issue, is stated in [81].

 ## References
 [1]	A. Olteanu, C. Castillo, F. Diaz, and E. Kıcıman, “Social Data: Biases, Methodological Pitfalls, and Ethical Boundaries,” Front.
 Big Data, vol. 2, no. 13, p.
 13, Jul.
 2019, doi: 10.3389/fdata.2019.00013.